Preparing for SOC 2: A Readiness Guide

 Here's a realistic sequence.
 Months one and two are for your readiness assessment and gap identification.
 This is when you figure out where you stand and what work is ahead.
 Months two and three are when you build critical controls you're missing and start collecting evidence.
 This is the phase where your technical staff is busy implementing logging, configuring monitoring, setting up processes that didn't exist before.
 Months three through six involve heavy documentation work, evidence collection, and populating your evidence library.
 This is where you take the policies that live in your head and write them down, where you start collecting months of log data, where you begin organizing your evidence.
 Months six through nine are for evidence organization, policy refinement, and testing controls to make sure they actually work.
 This is when you verify that the quarterly access review you documented actually happened the way you described.
 Months nine through twelve are final evidence collection and a final audit readiness check before you officially engage the auditor.

 The biggest mistake companies make is underestimating this timeline.
 They think they'll spend a month documenting and they'll be ready.
 Then they're three months in and realize they need to actually test their disaster recovery plan, or they've never done a formal access review, or they need to implement change management for deployments.
 Budget conservatively.
 Better to finish early than to rush and have the audit reveal you're not actually ready.
-If you finish six months into a twelve-month plan, you have extra time to strengthen your controls.
-If you finish a month past your deadline, you've missed your sales deadlines and you're frustrating your auditor.

 Getting Preparation Right

 Preparation for SOC 2 is about systematic assessment, building and documenting your controls, collecting evidence continuously, and organizing everything so the auditor can verify your claims.
 Start with a readiness assessment so you know where you stand and don't pay for an auditor to find obvious gaps.
 Build your control environment systematically, starting with the highest-risk areas that matter most to your customers.
 Document what you actually do, not what you wish you were doing.
-Collect evidence continuously—logs, screenshots, documentation—that proves your controls are working.
+Collect evidence continuously — logs, screenshots, documentation — that proves your controls are working.
 Organize everything in an audit trail and evidence library before the auditor arrives.

-Plan for six to twelve months of preparation if you're starting near-zero.
-Less if you already have documentation and controls in place.
-Most of the work is organization and documentation, not technical build.
 A company that skips or rushes preparation will find that the audit is inefficient, that remediation costs spike, and that they have to re-audit after fixing gaps.
 A company that does preparation right will have a smooth audit, stronger controls, and a more valuable SOC 2 report at the end.